 The logistics for the focus group discussions to be held during the three first days of Phase 3 should be prepared one week in advance.
 In total, five focus group discussions will be held, one per resilience pillar.
-Each discussion should bring together a maximum of 15 participants who are knowledgeable of the topic/resilience pillar being discussed (see example in table 5 a table regarding the pillar "Urban Governance").
+Each discussion should bring together a maximum of 15 participants who are knowledgeable of the topic/resilience pillar being discussed (see the example in table 9 regarding the pillar "Urban Governance").
 The Municipal Focal Points will be responsible for identifying a (gender sensitive) list of participants for each session and sending the corresponding invitations.
 For such a purpose, the stakeholder analysis carried out during the preparatory phase should be used.
 Importantly, time slots for each session and the location of the discussions should be defined in advance.

-FOCUS GROUP I URBAN GOVERNANCE TYPE PARTICIPANTS (TOTAL MAXIMUM:15) MUNICIPAL STAFF 1 representative from each oh these offices (or similar): > Office of the Mayor > Human resources office/capacity building > Finance participation > Urban Planning > Urbanisation, Basic Services and Infrastructures or similar COMMUNITY MEMBERS 2-4 community representatives from vulnerable neighbourhoods OTHER LOCAL Representative from organisations linked to public governance, participation and inclusion, transparency or similar: > 1 representative from a NGO > 1 representative from a CSO > 1 or 2 representatives from the private sector
+FOCUS GROUP I URBAN GOVERNANCE

+TYPE PARTICIPANTS (TOTAL MAXIMUM:15)

+MUNICIPAL STAFF

+1 representative for any of these offices (or similar):

+- > Office of the Mayor

+- > Human resources office/capacity building

+- > Finance participation

+- > Urban Planning

+- Urbanisation, Basic Services and Infrastructures or similar

+COMMUNITY MEMBERS

+2-4 community representatives from vulnerable neighbourhoods

+OTHER LOCAL

+Representative from organisations linked to public governance, participation and inclusion, transparency or similar:

+- > 1 representative from a NGO

+- > 1 representative from a CSO

+- > 1 or 2 representatives from the private sector

+TARLE 9

-TABLE 5 Example on how to select participants for focus group discussion for the "Urban Governance" pillar.
+Example on how to select participants for focus group discussion for the

-FIGURE 12 Participatory planning in Vilankulo, Mozambique.
+FIGURE 10 Participatory planning in Vilankulo, Mozambique.
 Credit: UN-Habitat